openresty/lua-nginx-module/README.markdown

 in the response headers.
 Only array-like tables are accepted.

-Note that, for those standard headers that only accepts a single value, like Content-Type, only the last element in the (array) table will take effect.
+Note that, for those standard headers that only accepts a single value, like `Content-Type`, only the last element in the (array) table will take effect.
 So

     ngx.header.content_type = {'a', 'b'}